epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 ### Step 1: Present globally the data

 ### Step 2: Feature Extraction for Name Analysis
-We examined the name characteristics to devide the genders for the rest of our analysis.
-We extracted several characteristics of the names :
+We examined the name characteristics by gender to justify the division of male and female for the rest of the analysis.
+We analysed several characteristics of the names :
-- Length (using Python’s `len()` function)
+- Length : using Python’s `len()` function
+- Structure :
+    - first and last letters
-- Structure (vowel and consonant count using `pandas`, first and last letters)
+    - vowel and consonant count using `pandas`
+    - n-gram (first test, will be done for P3)
+- Phonetics (P3)

-**For P3 :** These name characteristics will be added so we can
+**For P3 :** We're will be added (using an external dataset): Origin.
+To justify the
-- Ethnicity
-- Phonetics

 We will merge the "Name Ethnicity" dataset and apply phonetic analysis using algorithms like Soundex or Metaphone to explore pronunciation patterns and trends related to names.

 ### Step 3: Understanding the Data